SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

 > [!NOTE]
 >
-> - From DataMiner 10.0.11 onwards, if this type of component is added, the time span displayed by the component is available as a feed in the data pane, so that this can be applied to other components.
+> - If this type of component is added, the time span displayed by the component is available as a feed in the data pane, so that this can be applied to other components.
 > - From DataMiner 10.2.0 [CU10]/10.3.1 onwards, this component also supports line graphs for string parameters.

 ## Configuring the component